samuelexferri/gpg-guide/gpg-guide.md

 If for instance the private key bas been stolen, the UID has been changed or you forget the passphrase, it is important to notify others that the public key should no longer be used.
-After generating a new key it is recommended to immediately generate a **revocation certificate**:
+After generating a new key it is recommended to immediately generate a revocation certificate:

 ```bash
 $ gpg --output revoke.asc --gen-revoke <key-id>
 ```

-Store the file `revoke.asc` somewhere safe (it is smart to print this certificate).
+Store the file `revoke.asc` somewhere safe (_print this certificate_).
 It can be used to revoke the key later when the private key is compromised.

 To revoke your key, import the revocation certificate: